wyc/wycd.net/posts/2017-10-01-haskell-divmod-quotrem.md

 ---
 title: "Haskell: divMod and quotRem Differences"
 tags: haskell, programming
+description: "The difference between these two operators, visualized!"
 ---

 `divMod` is integer division and modulo that truncates towards negative